-This summer, NOAA's Office of National Marine Sanctuaries is teaming up with Ocean Exploration Trust to explore the marine ecosystems of the West Coast.
-Working aboard the Exploration Vessel (E/V) Nautilus, scientists will map and explore targets throughout the U.S. West Coast from Canada to Mexico.
-They will investigate Channel Islands, Cordell Bank, and Olympic Coast national marine sanctuaries using remotely operated vehicles (ROVs), and conduct mapping operations throughout all five West Coast national marine sanctuaries.
-You can watch the livestream here.
+Throughout the summer of 2017, NOAA's Office of National Marine Sanctuaries teamed up with Ocean Exploration Trust to explore the marine ecosystems of the West Coast.
+Working aboard the Exploration Vessel (E/V) Nautilus, scientists mapped and explored targets throughout the U.S. West Coast from Canada to Mexico.
+They investigated Channel Islands, Cordell Bank, and Olympic Coast national marine sanctuaries using remotely operated vehicles (ROVs), and conducted mapping operations throughout all five West Coast national marine sanctuaries.
+Details and photos from the expedition can be found below, and the expedition archive is available on nautiluslive.org.

 The NOAA Office of Ocean Exploration and Research provides support for the complementary ocean exploration program of the E/V Nautilus, which operates under a similar paradigm as the NOAA Ship Okeanos Explorer.